Your Health is Our Priority

 Coordinator, Student Health Services and Counseling/Life Development

-Amy Whited-Hylton serves as Student Health Services and Counseling/Life Development coordinator at Webster University, where she manages international student health insurance enrollment.
-She holds three Webster degrees: a BA and MA in Media Communications, and an MA in Management and Leadership.
+Amy Whited-Hylton is the Student Health Services and Counseling/Life Development coordinator at Webster University, where she manages international student health insurance enrollment.
+She holds three Webster degrees: a BA and MA in Media Communications and an MA in Management and Leadership.
 With more than 15 years of experience in education and healthcare, she specializes in student and client success.

 Emergency Assistance